FelixOpolka/Swift-Machine-Learning-Library/README.md

   - [x] Matrix Library using SIMD (GPU accelerated) instructions via Apple's Accelerate framework
   - [x] Feedforward Neural Network trained using backpropagation
   - [ ] Convolutional Network

+## To Do

+The following list contains some tasks which should be completed to improve the library:

+  - [ ] Find a better way of testing a matrix' contents
+  - [ ] Make FeedforwardNeuralNetwork-class platform independent (currently accesses iOS filesystem)